 Most people believe that posting information privately or deleting information that they should not have shared will protect them from dealing with any legal or social ramifications.
 Unfortunately, this is not necessarily the case.
-Many judges have ruled that there is no reasonable expectation of privacy on a social media site, and this has allowed lawyers not only to gain access to valuable information, but to use it in court.
+Many judges have ruled that there is no reasonable expectation of privacy on a social media site, and this has allowed lawyers not only to gain access to valuable information but also use it in court.
 Keep in mind that deleting something online does not mean that it cannot be recovered.
-Facebook keeps a backup of everything that you delete for at least 90 days, and some sites never purge this information.
-You can’t always be certain that something is gone forever, just because you hit “delete.”
+Facebook keeps a backup of everything that you’ve deleted for at least 90 days, and some sites never purge this information.
+Even if you delete something, an experienced investigator can still find and recover it.
 If you are uncertain whether or not it is a good idea to post something, you should skip the urge to share your thoughts or photos altogether.

 The best way to avoid having information that you’ve provided shared online being used against you, is to make sure you utilize your social media accounts as a method for staying in touch with other people but not to discuss or post anything that could be held against you later.
 People have lost their jobs due to Facebook posts that highlight their bad behavior, whether it’s explicit or more subtle.
 The potential legal consequences of making an unwise post could be much worse.
 By sticking to neutral posts and conversations that do not share a lot of needless information about your life, you can neutralize most of the legal risk associated with using social media.